openresty/lua-resty-mysql/README.markdown

 Status
 ======

-This library is considered experimental and still under active development.
+This library is considered production ready.

-The API is still in flux and may change without notice.

 Description
 ===========